AMOSOMNUM/Cpp-JsonDeserialiser/README.md

 #### Try to Globally Register It

 If you want to enable global refelction.
-You should do this in global namespace since our reflection informations are all staticly placed in an inline namespace called JsonDeserialise.
+You should do this in global namespace since our reflection informations are all staticly placed in a namespace called JsonDeserialise.

 ```c++
 // Class Sample Definition Here